Help Center/ Elastic Load Balance/ FAQs/ Health Checks/ How Do I Troubleshoot an Unhealthy Backend Server of a Dedicated Load Balancer?

 The protocol configured for the outbound rule

-Ensure that the outbound rules of the network ACL allow traffic from the backend subnet where the dedicated load balancer resides to the backend server using the health check protocol and over the health check port.
+Ensure that the outbound rules of the network ACL allow traffic from the backend subnet of the dedicated load balancer to the backend server subnets using the health check protocol and over the health check port.

-For details, see Configuring Network ACL Rules for Backend Servers (Dedicated Load Balancers).
+For details, see Network ACL Rules (Dedicated Load Balancer).

 The source IP address configured for the outbound rule